mosmn/Notes/sections/theo/ai/knowledge-representation-schemes.md

 Marsh
 ```

-# Conceptual Graphs (cont.)

-- A Conceptual Net that represents “AND”
+## 4. Conceptual Net for "AND"

-    - A Conjunctive Net for black and white panda
+- A conceptual net can represent "AND," illustrating a conjunctive net for a black and white panda.

 ```
 PANDA